In the beginning of 2010 Tina received two Robert Awards from the Danish Film Academy for her music for the feature film “Oldboys”.

 And that’s why it feels like the right time to sum up, enjoy the colours of the first chapter of a successful career and at the same time start a new.

-In the fall Tina will play her so far biggest tours in Germany and Denmark which is expected to sell out all the way.
+In the fall Tina played her so far biggest tours in Germany and Denmark.

 In 2009 Tina wrote all the music for the film “Oldboys”.